 There are numerous resources addressing historic preservation and historic resources in Grants Pass.
 The resources below are only a few of the available resources.

 The City maintains a current list of Historic Landmarks within Article 13 of the Grants Pass Development Code, including Local Landmarks, State Landmarks and Federally recognized Landmarks.
 The HBSC recommends approval to the City Council of newly recognized Local Historic Landmarks several times a year.
 For the most current list, see the Schedule below.

 The City website has online maps with information showing the historic district and landmark properties, historic inventory data, etc. Some information is available in the City’s internal mapping software that may not be in the online mapping tool.
 Please inquire for further information.

-This page includes a map of the Historic District with a list and descriptions of historic buildings in the district.
+The Historic Grants Pass page on this website includes a map of the Historic District with a list and descriptions of historic buildings in the district.
 It also has links to online interactive walking tours, which are also mobile-device friendly.

 Events in and around the Historic District

 There are many events in and around the Historic District and other historic areas throughout the year.
-See the event calendars for TravelGrantsPass.com and the Josephine County Historical Society for upcoming events.
+See the following event calendars:

 Online Book Shop – Historic Photos for Sale – Living History